wvwwvwwv/synchronous-and-asynchronous/README.md

 ## Notes

-Use of synchronous methods in an asynchronous context may lead to a deadlock.
-Suppose a scenario where an asynchronous runtime provides two threads executing three tasks.
+Using synchronous methods in an asynchronous context may lead to deadlocks.
+Consider a scenario where an asynchronous runtime uses two threads to execute three tasks.

 * ThreadId(0): `task-0: share-waiting / pending` || `task-1: "synchronous"-lock-waiting`.
 * ThreadId(1): `task-2: release-lock / ready: wake-up task-0` -> `task-2: lock-waiting / pending`.

-In the above example, `task-0` logically has acquired a shared lock which was transferred from `task-2`, however, it may remain in the task queue indefinitely, depending on the scheduling policy of the asynchronous runtime.
+In this example, `task-0` has logically acquired a shared lock transferred from `task-2`; however, it may remain in the task queue indefinitely depending on the asynchronous runtime's scheduling policy.

 ## [Changelog](https://github.com/wvwwvwwv/synchronous-and-asynchronous/blob/main/CHANGELOG.md)